-Weight loss tablets will help you lose those pounds faster, especially when used as an addition to a healthy, balanced diet and a reasonable exercise plan.
+Weight loss tablets will help you lose those pounds faster, especially when used in addition to a healthy, balanced diet and a regular exercise plan.

-Weight loss tablets will help you lose those pounds faster, especially when used as an addition to a healthy, balanced diet and a reasonable exercise plan....
+Weight loss tablets will help you lose those pounds faster, especially when used in addition to a healthy, balanced diet and a regular exercise plan....
 Read more

 The leading causes of obesity are diet and lifestyle.
 Overeating, or eating too much of foods that are high in fats and sugars, leads to energy being stored as fat, particularly when combined with a lack of physical activity.
 A poor diet is often defined by the following factors: